 - Merry Campbell quoted in February issue of What's Working in Human Resources

 - Merry Campbell quoted in November issue of What's Working in Human Resources

 - Merry Campbell quoted in September issue of What's Working in Human Resources

 - Joy Einstein appointed Co-Chair of the Montgomery County Bar Association's Employment Law Section

 - Joy Einstein published in The Advocate: Transformation of LGBT Protections in Employment Law

-- Merry Campbell quoted in What's Working in Human Resources
+- Merry Campbell quoted in January issue of What's Working in Human Resources

 - Merry Campbell named by Human Resource Executive as one of the Nation's Most Powerful Employment Attorneys of 2015

 - Merry Campbell quoted in Bloomberg BNA, Daily Labor Report on Noncompetition Agreements